helium/HIP/0015-beaconing-rewards.md

 We can see rewards are fairly similar except for two figures **(b)** and **(c)**.

-In figure (b) we see how asymetric witnessing may cause rewards to be pushed towards certain hotspots.
-Hotspot D gets roughly 2.2 times hotspot B even though it has identical coverage.
+In figure (b) we see how asymetric witnessing may cause rewards to be pushed towards certain Hotspots.
+Hotspot D gets roughly 2.2 times Hotspot B even though it has identical coverage.

-In figure (c) beaconing hotspots earn significantly more than those with multihop PoC.
+In figure (c) beaconing Hotspots earn significantly more than those with multihop PoC.
 This is because the bulk of rewards go to witnessing and although there are only two distinct locations, there are enough witnesses to give the transmitter full credit and the witnesses get to split the maximum rewards for receivers per transmission.
 The best way to address this concern is to discount